zrythm/zrythm/CONTRIBUTING.md

 DEBUGGING:
   Use `gdb build/debug/zrythm`
-  Can also do `G_DEBUG=fatal_warnings,signals G_ENABLE_DIAGNOSTIC=1 gdb build/debug/zrythm`.
+  Can also do `G_DEBUG=fatal_warnings,signals,actions G_ENABLE_DIAGNOSTIC=1 gdb build/debug/zrythm`.
 G_DEBUG will trigger break points at GTK warning messages and  G_ENABLE_DIAGNOSTIC is used to break at deprecation  warnings for GTK+3 (must all be fixed before porting to GTK+4).

 COMMENTING:
   - Document how to use the function in the header file